 National Grid Electricity Rates

-With Energy deregulation on the forefront in MA, National Grid customers are able to save on their supply rate because of the competition between electricity providers.
+With energy deregulation at the forefront in Massachussetts, National Grid customers are able to save on their supply rate because of the competition between electricity providers.
 Electricity providers also try to differentiate themselves by having different plan lengths, renewable options and potential incentives.

 Switching National Grid Electricity Providers